New to our town?

 The Roman Amphitheatre

 This was constructed during the 2nd century AD on the site of an existing Roman quarry (the workings of which can still be detected).
-It is situated SW of the Town Centre cut off by the ring road.
+It is situated SW of the Town Centre cut off by the ring road, near Waitrose, accessible from Cotswold Avenue.
 It is locally known as the Bullring, a title perhaps harking back to bull baiting in the 18th century.
 The arena is oval in shape with entrances at either end.
-The site is currently managed by the Town Council.
-A volunteer group AQIVA seeks to improve the area, and has cleared the surroundings of the Obelisk
+A volunteer group AQIVA works to improve the area in conjunction with English Heritage (See the EH website for more information).
+They have cleared the surroundings of a more modern Obelisk nearby.
+There is an unverified Long Barrow sitting to the north.

 Coxwell Street